-The total system of sensors and control hardware that is used to point the observatory, maintain the stability, and provide data for determining where the observatory had been pointing is called the Pointing Control and Aspect Determination (PCAD) system.
+The system of sensors and control hardware that is used to point the observatory, maintain the stability, and provide data for determining where the observatory had been pointing is called the Pointing Control and Aspect Determination (PCAD) system.
 Unlike the Hubble Space Telescope, Chandra pointing requirements are much less stringent.
-This is because Chandra detectors are essentially single-photon counters and as long as one knows where the spacecraft was pointing when each photon was detected, it is possible to determine the celestial location.
-The mapping of photon positions from detector to relative and absolute positions on the sky is often referred to as "image reconstruction".
+This is because Chandra detectors are essentially single-photon counters and therefore an accurate post-facto history of the spacecraft pointing direction is sufficient to reconstruct the X-ray image.

-In this chapter we briefly discuss the hardware that comprises the PCAD system, how it is used, and the in-flight performance.
+In this chapter we briefly discuss the hardware that comprises the PCAD system, how it is used, and the flight performance.
 Further information can be found on the Aspect Information web page within the main CXC Science web site (http://cxc.harvard.edu/cal/ASPECT).